| The XJ40 Sedans began life in March 1987 (as an

 information under the hood.
 The color and trim codes are usually found on 1980->

+stick-on labels with the VIN.
 Engine numbers are used for all types of parts - gaskets, Lucas,

 flywheels, hoses, fuel parts, ignition, and especially water pumps.
 What will really throw